90 Day Drug and Alcohol Treatment Transformation

 Stay alert for signs of relapse.
 Boredom, depression and isolation can be warning signs that they might relapse soon.
 Try to prevent these by asking them what is wrong and what can you do to help.

-Stop Enabling Behavior:
+The Hardest Part, Stop Enabling Behavior:

 After your son or daughter has been in treatment for 90 days he or she will begin to transform back into society and become a functioning member.
 There are many things that they should have learned at this point which should make this transition into society easier.